alderaanch/reservation/README.md

 # Reservation
-Simple PHP based DB-Serverless Reservation System for Workspaces.
+Simple PHP based DB-Serverless reservation-system for workspaces.

 ## Files
 config.json:              Contains main configuration for things, that most likely change in the future.